-3 Easy Ways To Check DNS (Domain Name Server) Records In Linux Terminal
+3 Simple Ways to Check DNS (Domain Name Server) Records in the Linux Terminal

-This small geek will help you to check DNS records information when you doesn’t have GUI (on headless server).
-In Linux three command line utilities are available to check this information.
+This little geek can help you to check DNS records information when you don’t have a GUI (on the headless server)

 DNS stands for Domain Name System or Domain Name Servers translates Internet domain and host names to IP addresses and vice versa.